dxos-deprecated/teamwork/docs/content/testing-testrun01.md

 - [ ] Create new party on Machine A
 - [ ] Invite Machine B from Machine A
 - [ ] Join the party from Machine B
+- [ ] Create another party from Machine A and verify Machine B is stated as 'connected'
+- [ ] Redeem invitation from Machine B checking Offline
 - [ ] Create kanban
 - [ ] Create text document
 - [ ] Create chat room